Getting started with Istio

 - Create an authentication policy file that is named

-specifications are included because the policy applies to all services in the mesh in this namespace.apiVersion: "security.istio.io/v1beta1" kind: "PeerAuthentication" metadata: name: "default" spec: mtls: mode: STRICT
+default.yaml.
+This policy is namespace-scoped and configures workloads in the service mesh to accept only encrypted requests with TLS.
+Note that notargetsspecifications are included because the policy applies to all services in the mesh in this namespace.apiVersion: "security.istio.io/v1beta1" kind: "PeerAuthentication" metadata: name: "default" spec: mtls: mode: STRICT - Apply the authentication policy to a namespace.

-- Create a destination rule file that is named
+kubectl apply -f default.yaml -n <namespace> - Create a destination rule file that is named

-wildcard applies this destination rule to all services in the mesh.apiVersion: "networking.istio.io/v1beta1" kind: "DestinationRule" metadata: name: "destination-mtls" spec: host: "*.local" trafficPolicy: tls: mode: ISTIO_MUTUAL
+destination-mtls.yaml.
+This policy configures service mesh workloads in a namespace to send traffic by using TLS.
+Note that thehost: *.localwildcard applies this destination rule to all services in the mesh.apiVersion: "networking.istio.io/v1beta1" kind: "DestinationRule" metadata: name: "destination-mtls" spec: host: "*.local" trafficPolicy: tls: mode: ISTIO_MUTUAL - Apply the destination rule.

-- If you want to achieve mTLS for service mesh workloads in other namespaces, repeat these steps each namespace.
+kubectl apply -f destination-mtls.yaml -n <namespace> - If you want to achieve mTLS for service mesh workloads in other namespaces, repeat these steps each namespace.

 Destination rules are also used for non-authentication reasons, such as routing traffic to different versions of a service.
-Any destination rule that you create for a service must also contain the same TLS block that is set to mode: ISTIO_MUTUAL
+Any destination rule that you create for a service must also contain the same TLS block that is set to mode: ISTIO_MUTUAL.

 This block prevents the rule from overriding the mesh-wide mTLS settings that you configured in this section.